Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

 Acute Radiation Syndrome

-Free radicals and oxidation cause radiation injury to human cells, including blood cells.
-Over-the-counter antioxidants have been studied to prevent radiation injuries.
+Radiation injury to human cells, including blood cells, is from free radicals and oxidation.
+There are over-the-counter antioxidants that have been studied to prevent radiation injuries.

 12 Antioxidants for Protection Against Ionizing Radiation